 slowly and convulsively, and are certainly not as convenient as simply

-booting good-old-fashioned DOS (which works fine on 64-bit CPUs).
-If
+booting into good-old-fashioned DOS (which works fine on 64-bit

-you're dismayed by all the problems created by Windows, it might be
+processors).
+If you're dismayed by all the problems created by Windows,

 This site is maintained by Loren Blaney.
 He'd